kamekaze-world/freeforall/README.md

 This mod turns simul into a literal free for all where everyone is an enemy.

+## To Use
+Place the zss and lua file in the mods folder.

 ##To turn press "W" or "D".
 This can be changed in the code to be whatever you want.

 ##To update your chars to ensure they are fully compatible you will need to update the following triggers: